 From the Caribbean to Cornwall: Judi and her family have returned from Grenada in the West Indies and added their own character and flavour to Falmouth Lodge Backpackers.
 They are becoming established as a friendly and comfortable hostel welcoming more than just backpackers to enjoy all that Cornwall has to offer.

 Why Stay At Falmouth Lodge?

-The hostel is just 2 minutes’ walk from the Blue Flag Gyllyngvase beach & the South-West Coast Path and 5 minutes’ walk to the train station, town centre and harbour including National Maritime Museum, Rick Stein’s newly opened fish restaurant and Pendennis Castle.
+The hostel is just 2 minutes’ walk from the Blue Flag Gyllyngvase beach and the South-West Coast Path and 5 minutes’ walk to the train station, town centre and harbour including National Maritime Museum, Rick Stein’s newly opened fish restaurant and Pendennis Castle.

 What Else Does Falmouth Have to Offer?